Information on Harvesting Oocytes and ICSI (Intra-Cytoplasmic Sperm Injection)

 How are oocytes harvested from a mare and what is ICSI?

-- Stallions with limited sperm availability.
+• Stallions with limited sperm availability.
 Some stallions may simply have low fertility.
 Other stallions may be deceased and only a certain amount of semen is available.
 ICSI should be considered when only 1 or 2 straws of frozen semen remain from a stallion that is no longer alive or additional semen cannot be collected.
 Sperm injection could theoretically be used to produce multiple foals from a single straw of semen.
-For example, a small piece of the frozen straw could be snipped off under liquid nitrogen and thawed, while the rest of the straw remained frozen (i.e. cut-straw approach).
-Alternatively, the entire straw could be thawed and the contents diluted in additional semen extender and refrozen in many smaller straws (i.e. refrozen semen approach).
-In either situation, the overall principle is conservation and maximum use of a limited number of sperm from a valuable stallion.
+For example, a small piece of the straw could be utilized, while the rest of the straw remains frozen.

 Success Rates

 Oocytes can be recovered by transvaginal aspiration once every two weeks.
 Multiple oocytes are typically recovered through each attempt.
-Of those immature follicles aspirated, we will recover oocytes from 50-60% of them.
-Mature follicles are a little higher at 75%.
-Typically one third of the resulting embryo’s created will make it into recipients.
-Therefore, each aspiration session yields on average 1.2 embryo’s.
-ICSI transferred embryo’s result in a slightly higher early embryonic loss than our naturally produced embryo’s.
+Of those immature follicles aspirated, we will recover oocytes from approximately 80% of them.
+Each aspiration session yields on average 1.2 embryo’s.
+Transferred ICSI embryos result in a slightly higher early embryonic loss than our naturally produced embryos.
 The mare’s age and her oocyte quality significantly affects these numbers.
 Older mares, with poor oocyte quality can take several attempts to result in a pregnancy.
 Some mares may have decreased numbers of follicles available at the time of aspiration which also affects overall success.
 Viable pregnancies are highly mare-dependent.
-Some mares may produce multiple embryos and pregnancies in the first cycle, others may take several more attempts, especially if they are older, with the average being around 3 cycles to result in one pregnancy.
+Some mares may produce multiple embryos and pregnancies in the first cycle, others may take several more attempts, with the average being around 3 cycles to result in one pregnancy.

 Post-mortem Oocyte Recovery